 - Strain the cooking liquid into a bowl; discard any solids left in the strainer.
 Let the sauce sit undisturbed for 5-10 minutes than skim as much excess fat from the top of the liquid as possible, discarding the fat. *If possible, put the cooking liquid into the refrigerator, uncovered, for an hour or two (or, covered, for up to 2 days).
 This will allow the excess fat in the liquid to harden across the top of the liquid, making it very easy to remove.

-- Add 2 tbsp cornstarch and about 1/2 cup of the cooking liquid to a bowl and stir to combine.
+- Add 2 tablespoon cornstarch and about ½ cup of the cooking liquid to a bowl and stir to combine.
 Add the rest of the cooking liquid to a heavy bottom saucepan.
 Slowly whisk the cornstarch mixture into the sauce in the saucepan.
 Bring the sauce to a boil over medium high heat.
 Reduce the heat to medium, and let simmer, stirring frequently, for about 15 minutes until the sauce is thick.

 - Meanwhile, pull the short rib meat from the bones and shred it into strips; discard bones and any pieces that are super fatty.
 (If assembling the lasagna later in the day, or in a couple of days, put the meat into an airtight container and store in the refrigerator.)